 International Studies is one of Macalester’s flagship majors, and is configurable – often in conjunction with other majors, minors, and concentrations – for a vast range of purposes and interests.
 It focuses on the interdisciplinary confrontation with globalization, across all regions and in many domains.
-In addition to our first-year course (Mediterranean, Baltic, Black: Seas, Identities and History), we offer introductory courses (any of INTL 110-114) that explore key questions in today’s international life and introduce students to our department.
+We offer introductory courses (any of INTL 110-114) that explore key questions in today’s international life and introduce students to our department.
 Each version has its own focus, and students may choose any of them.
 There are no prerequisites: thus anyone interested in internationalism at Macalester is warmly welcomed to enroll.
 Our 200-level courses (especially those on human rights and public health) are suitable for new students with some prior familiarity with, and/or very keen interest in, their specific subject matters.

-Students with an interest in Latin American Studies (LAS) should consider the following steps:
+New students with an interest in Latin American Studies (LAS) should do the following:

-1) Send a brief email to LAS Director Paul Dosh (firstname.lastname@example.org; 651-696-6776), communicating your interest in Latin American Studies.
+- Send a brief email to LAS Director Ernesto Capello at email@example.com, communicating your interest in Latin American Studies.
 This will allow you to be informed about opportunities to meet Latin American Studies students and attend LAS events.

-Incoming students interested in the Legal Studies concentration may register for Poli 206: US Constitutional Law and Thought, Soci 230: Affirmative Action Policy, or Phil 125: Ethics.
+Incoming students interested in the Legal Studies concentration may register for Phil 121: Ethics, Poli 206: U.S. Constitutional Law and Thought, or Soci 220: Affirmative Action Policy.

 If you are interested in languages – whether as productions of the human mind, or as vehicles for culture – you might consider majoring in linguistics.
-Linguistics 100 (Introduction to Linguistics) and Linguistics 104 (Sounds of Language) are accessible to students with no formal background in the field; they are required of all majors.
-The linguistics major also requires three years of a foreign language (one year beyond the college requirement).
+Linguistics 100 (Introduction to Linguistics), Linguistics 206 (Endangered and Minority Languages) and Linguistics 104 (Sounds of Language) are accessible to students with no formal background in the field.

 APPROPRIATE ENTRY LEVEL COURSES

-Most students start in discrete math (Math 136); an introductory computer science course (Comp 120, 121 or 123); the calculus sequence (Math 135, 137, 237); or in statistics (Math 155).
+► Not Sure?
+Many students come to Macalester unsure of their future area of study but wanting (wisely!) to take courses in our department.
+Most of these students start either in Calculus (Math 135, 137, or 237), Statistics (Math 155), Computer Science (Comp 123), or Discrete Math (Math 136).
 Math & Society (Math 116) is another course to consider.
 Math 116 is a course designed for non-majors, focusing on a central theme.
 Topics change, and offerings may include Math of Elections and Voting, Climate Modeling, Game Theory, and Sports Statistics.
 Full descriptions are available in advance of registration in the semesters when this course is offered.

-If you have taken either AP or IB courses, see macalester.edu/academics/mscs/wheredoistart/apibpolicy/ for credit and placement.
+► AP or IB Placement: If you have taken either AP or IB courses, see www.macalester.edu/academics/mscs/wheredoistart/apibpolicy/ for credit and placement.

 THE CALCULUS SEQUENCE